 FVTPL is a residual category for debt instruments.
-Any debt instrument, which does not meet the criteria for categorisation as at amortised cost or as FVTOCI, is classified as at FVTPL.
-Financial assets included within the FVTPL category are measured at fair value with all changes recognised in the statement of profit and loss.
+Any debt instrument, which does not meet the criteria for categorization as at amortized cost or as FVTOCI, is classified as at FVTPL.
+Financial assets included within the FVTPL category are measured at fair value with all changes recognized in the statement of profit and loss.